How To Count All Cells Except A Certain Value In Excel

 1. We use the same data cells example in section 1.1.1.

-2. We use the excel function SUMPRODUCT and EXACT(value, range) together to write the below formula.
+2. We use the Excel functions SUMPRODUCT and EXACT(value, range) together to write the below formula.

 3. Input the formula =SUMPRODUCT(–EXACT(C3,A2:A6)) in cell D3.